atSeaer/Nested-ForLoop-MutualFriendsList/README.md

 # Nested ForLoop
- Nested loop that iterates through two or more fri.ends and return mutual friends
+ Nested loop that iterates through two or more fri.ends and return mutual friends.